Skip to main content

 An `as unknown as X` cast — a double-cast escape hatch used when the compiler refuses a direct `as X`.
 Smuggles types through without validation.

-const user = UserSchema.parse(data)
+const user = UserSchema.parse(response.body)

 When TS rejects a single cast with "Type X is not assignable to Y", agents reach for the double cast as the next escape hatch.
 Same problem, more hidden.